NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 Note that this will only work if the `{genome_id}` wildcard can be resolved to something defined in the config (currently `NCTC8325` or `ST398`).
-If you try to generate a fasta file for a genome id not defined in the config Snakemake will complain, even at the dry-run stage.
+If you try to generate a FASTA file for a genome id not defined in the config Snakemake will complain, even at the dry-run stage.

 The rules `get_genome_fasta`, `get_genome_gff3` and `index_genome` can now